siqiang-ng/CS4225_Project/Sentiment Analysis/model/README.md

 1. Ensure the directory has been set correctly as reflected in the notebook.

-2. To extract the standford data, run the following code in the Training RNN file under training the model:
+2. To extract the Stanford Sentiment Treebank, run the following code in the Training RNN file under training the model:

 ```
 !wget http://nlp.stanford.edu/data/glove.6B.zip